chainguard-dev/osquery-defense-kit/README.md

 ### Platform Support

 While originally focused on Linux and macOS, we support the addition of queries on any platform supported by osquery.

+In particular, we've been asked about Windows support: Chainguard doesn't have any Windows machines, but if you have Windows queries that you think would be useful and match our philosophy, we're more than willing to accept them!

 ### False Positives